Applied Molecular Transport Inc. (NASDAQ:AMTI) Short Interest Update

-Applied Molecular Transport Inc. (NASDAQ:AMTI) was the recipient of a significant drop in short interest during the month of February.
-As of February 26th, there was short interest totalling 1,640,000 shares, a drop of 27.4% from the February 11th total of 2,260,000 shares.
-Based on an average trading volume of 124,300 shares, the days-to-cover ratio is presently 13.2 days.
-Currently, 7.8% of the company’s shares are sold short.
+Applied Molecular Transport Inc. (NASDAQ:AMTI) was the target of a significant decrease in short interest in the month of February.
+As of February 26th, there was short interest totalling 1,640,000 shares, a decrease of 27.4% from the February 11th total of 2,260,000 shares.
+Currently, 7.8% of the shares of the company are sold short.
+Based on an average daily volume of 124,300 shares, the short-interest ratio is currently 13.2 days.

-A number of research analysts have weighed in on the company.
-Zacks Investment Research lowered Applied Molecular Transport from a “hold” rating to a “sell” rating in a research note on Wednesday, February 24th.
-SVB Leerink increased their target price on Applied Molecular Transport from $32.00 to $74.00 and gave the stock an “outperform” rating in a research report on Thursday, February 25th.
+Several institutional investors and hedge funds have recently modified their holdings of AMTI.
+State of Wisconsin Investment Board purchased a new position in Applied Molecular Transport during the fourth quarter worth approximately $538,000.
+Strs Ohio purchased a new position in Applied Molecular Transport during the third quarter worth approximately $98,000.
+New York State Common Retirement Fund purchased a new position in Applied Molecular Transport during the third quarter worth approximately $360,000.
+Morgan Stanley purchased a new position in Applied Molecular Transport during the third quarter worth approximately $154,000.
+Finally, Burleson & Company LLC boosted its position in Applied Molecular Transport by 1.0% during the fourth quarter.
+Burleson & Company LLC now owns 119,532 shares of the company’s stock worth $3,678,000 after purchasing an additional 1,142 shares in the last quarter.
+Hedge funds and other institutional investors own 51.99% of the company’s stock.

 About Applied Molecular Transport